simkimsia/macros-vba-ericsson/README.txt

 Total Net (b4 incentives) = Total Net of the tab
 Total Net (after incentives) = Total net (b4 incentives) - Incentives

+We assume no orphan nodes. i.e. all nodes have parents except the mother node (apex node)

 We expect all areas (level 2 items) to have unique names

-For mistakes, we expect mistakes to only happen at the end of an item number, projected downwards i.e in this series,
+For mistakes, we expect no orphan nodes, i.e in this series,
 [1.1.1
  1.1.1.1
  1.1.1.2